rishabhkr432/SpringBoot-and-Thymeleaf/README.md

 # SpringBoot-and-Thymeleaf
-Basic SpringBoot project build to improve the understanding of thymeleaf and mysql.
+SpringBoot project build to improve the understanding of thymeleaf and mysql.
+Application has basic CRUD operations.